Chapter 1 Introduction to R

 We will review the most common functions you need to know in order to accomplish the majority of data manipulation tasks.

-1.14.1 Viewing and Removing Data
+1.13.1 Viewing and Removing Data

-Once a file is imported, it is imperative that you check to ensure that R correctly imported your data.
-Make sure numerical data are correctly imported as numerical, that your column headings are preserved, etc. To view the data simply click on the mu dataset listed in the Environment tab.
-This will open up a separate window that displays a spreadsheet like view.
+Once a file is imported, it is imperative that you check that R correctly imported your data.
+Make sure numeric data are correctly imported as numeric, that your column headings are preserved, etc. To view the data you can click on the mu

 Additionally you can use the following functions to view your data in R.